JamesLaverack/footsteps/walkthough.md

 This is all talking about the user, so let's make a feature for looking at a user in `features/user/user_show.feature`.
 Here is also the point where I have to start making design decisions about the model, so I know how I can test it.
 I know that a user will have a name, an email, and a password.
 The email address should be unique as it's what the user uses to login, but should the name?

 I've decided to make it unique too.
 This is so it's easier to tell users apart.
-Some arbitary ID number isn't very membirable, and it's bad form for a website to give out email addresses, so users require some way of telling two users with the same name appart.
+Some arbitrary ID number isn't very memorable, and it's bad form for a website to give out email addresses, so users require some way of telling two users with the same name apart.
 The simpilist solution is to enforce unique names.
-Another option would be some kind of identifier, like grabbing the gravitar avitar for the email and always displaying that next to the name, but that's also not gauranteed to be unique.
+Another option would be some kind of identifier, like grabbing the gravitar avatar for the email and always displaying that next to the name, but that's also not guaranteed to be unique.

 So, back to cucumber.
 We have some tests for viewing things.
 We also need to test creating users, logging in and logging out.
 We do this in `features/user/user_signup.feature` and `features/user/user_login.feature`.
 Each cucumber feature should be in as plain english as possible, with minimal clutter.
-For example, it's preffered to say "Given I exist as a user" than "Given a user named James with email james@example.com exists".
+For example, it's preferred to say "Given I exist as a user" than "Given a user named James with email james@example.com exists".

 Now that we have some tests we can start to implement them.
 We're going to need to setup factory_girl, and for that we're going to need to setup rspec so we can generate the spec directory.
 So we add the 'rspec-rails' gem, and another `bundle install` later we're golden.
 Once we've run `rails g rspec:install` anyway.
 For now though, we can't generate factories until we have a model.